The family flies, which for the most part consist of very small flies, I

 Slender flies.
 2 to 5 mm.
 Colours are different.
 The larvae live in the stem of grass.
 Sometimes they are harmful.

-mottled.
-Approximately 3 mm.
 The larvae live in grass stems.

-Geomyza tripunctata Family Opomyzidae
+Geomyza tripunctata.
+Family

 I saw this fly walking on an euphorbia in the garden.
 There are three spots on the wings.
-Hence the name "tripunctata".
+Hence the name

 Eggs are laid at the base of grasses.
 The grass shoots and young leaves are eaten by maggots.
 They pupate after about 30 days.

 Length up to 4 mm.
 May to November.
+Photos

-Small dung flies, lesser dung flies or lesser corpse flies
+Small dung flies, lesser dung flies or lesser corpse flies (Sphaeroceridae)

 There are very small flies in this family.
 From 0.7 to 5.5 mm.